youssefp2003/WaterTrackingApp/README.md

+---

 # 💧 **Water Tracker App**

 A modern React application designed to help users track their daily water intake, set hydration goals, and maintain healthy drinking habits.
-The app is built with React and Firebase for real-time data synchronization, user authentication, and secure cloud storage.
+The app is built with **React**, **TypeScript**, and **Firebase** for real-time data synchronization, user authentication, and secure cloud storage.

 ---

 ## ✨ **Features**

 ### **User Authentication**
-- **Secure Sign-up and Login**: Using Firebase Authentication for secure access.
+- Secure sign-up and login using Firebase Authentication.

 ### **Water Intake Tracking**
 - **Log Water Intake**: Track water consumption with customizable amounts.